Check out my opinion how the steel needle appears to penetrate the Liquid Glass stage illusion.

-Now the RIGHT shutter holes can be penetrated with the needle, as the glass is now all set to the LEFT side of the frame.
+Because the glass is now set to the LEFT side of the frame.

 To finish up the act, Rick Thomas has to slide the glass sheet back to its original position.

-At the finale, when he walks back to the frame, he uses his right hand discreetly slides the glass to its original position at 5:54.
+At the finale, when he walks back to the frame, his right hand slides the glass to its original position at 5:54.

 You can see the red ribbon through the top hole of the RIGHT shutter moves slightly.